How to Create an Article Using the HubTool

 The Ingredients Capsule

 The Ingredients Capsule makes it easy to share ingredients and measurements in an organized, search-friendly manner.
-If you include the Ingredients Capsule in a Recipe Hub along with a Ratings Capsule, the ingredients you include may show up alongside your Hub’s title and summary in search results.
+If you include the Ingredients Capsule in a recipe article along with a Ratings Capsule, the ingredients you include may show up alongside your article’s title and summary in search results.
 Searchers will also be able to use special filters to find your recipe based on specific ingredients they would like to use.

 You do not need to include measurements and descriptors for each ingredient you add to the Capsule, but we do recommend including as much information about your ingredients as possible.